berlinplan/berlinplan.github.io/readme.md

 > Polygamous scenarios often result in the phenomenon of polygyny, where males show renewed sexual interest upon encountering new females , unlike females who are unaffected by the Coolidge effect.
 (146)
 > Studies have indicated that men exhibit a higher preference for variety in short-term partners as compared to women.
 A Tinder-style experiment also found that men selected more potential sex partners than women.(151,152)

+#### women favor polygynous societies?

+>The argument for women's choice in polygyny posits that they would have the autonomy to select their partners in polygynous societies.
+Additionally, it assumes that women's rights, stature, and freedoms in traditions of monogamy aren't constrained by the institution itself.(147)

 Polygamy aka.
-Polygyny empowers or abuse Woman as Modern Barbarism?
+Polygyny empowers or

-“Arguments that many women favor polygyny and should be free to choose it assume that in polygynous societies women would be free to choose their husbands.
-They assume that women’s far stronger rights, status, and freedoms in monogamous societies and traditions don’t depend upon monogamy”.
-(147)
-Effects on women
+Effects on women abuse Woman as Modern Barbarism?
 • Women in polygynous societies have low status and less freedom than women in monogamous societies.
 • Co-wives must compete with each other for love, sex, and money, and for education, inheritances, and paternal care and attention for their children.
 One study report, “Co-wife conflict is ubiquitous in polygynous households.
 • Polygynous wives suffer more violence and abuse.
 The age gap between polygynous husbands and their younger wives often increases marital conflict.